Spectral Torsion: Dirac operator with torsion

 Then, using results from \cite{DSZ23} (Lemma A.1) we have:

 We are now ready to compute the symbol of order $-n$ of $\hat u \hat v \hat w D_T |D_T|^{-n} $:

 Then, we proceed with the calculation of the Wodzicki residue.

-This ends the proof for even $n$.
-To see that the proof holds also for odd $n$ we apply the usual technique to compute the symbol of $|D_T|=\sqrt{D_T^2}$ following \cite[Chapter XIII \S 1]{Ta81}.
-It follows that the symbol $|D_T|$ is, as a sum of homogenous symbols, of which we need only the first two (up to relevant order in normal coordinates):
+{where we use the standard formulas for the trace of gamma matrices. } This ends the proof for even $n$.
+To see that the proof holds also for odd $n$ we apply the usual technique to compute the symbol of $|D_T|=\sqrt{D_T^2}$ following \cite[Chapter XII \S 1, pp 288-299]{Ta81}.
+It follows that the symbol $|D_T|$ reads, as a sum of homogenous symbols of which we need only the first two (up to relevant order in normal coordinates):

-Then the rest of the proof is the same as in the case of even dimensions. $\qquad\Box$
+Then the rest of the proof is analogous to the case of even dimensions. $\qquad\Box$

-\begin{rem} Note that the lowest odd dimension in which there can be a nonvanishing torsion is $n=3$.
-In the lowest possible even dimension $n=4$ the torsion functional can also be written as a functional over a single one-form: